KhodaniD/KHOMAI25088_PTO2502_GroupA_KhodaniMailula_JSLPP/README.md

 ---

-## Project Overview
+## 💡 Project Overview

-This is a fully functional, responsive Kanban board web application designed to help users efficiently manage their workflow.
-The application dynamically organizes tasks into "TODO," "DOING," and "DONE" columns, providing a seamless and intuitive user experience.
-It's a complete, professional-grade portfolio piece that showcases a range of modern web development skills.
+This project is a fully functional, responsive Kanban board web application designed to help users visualize and manage their workflow.
+It features a responsive layout that gracefully adapts to various screen sizes, organizing tasks into "TODO," "DOING," and "DONE" columns.
+Building upon a static visual base, this version introduces a robust **JavaScript-driven system for dynamic task display and interactive management**.
+Users can **add, view, modify, and delete tasks** via a dedicated modal-based interface.
+All task data **persists in local storage**, ensuring your progress is saved even if you close the browser.
+This project showcases advanced DOM manipulation, event handling, and a clean, modular JavaScript architecture for a professional and scalable implementation.

 ---